Searching for heavy Higgs in supersymmetric final states at the LHC

 \subsection{Mono-Z event kinematics}

 Having motivated an in-depth analysis of mono-X final states in the previous subsection, we now turn our attention to understanding the salient kinematical features for these final states emerging via the decay of heavy Higgs.
 We will rely on these kinematic features for analysis optimization in the following sections.
 We expect the kinematics to be different for electroweakino resulting from decays of heavy Higgs against the ones produced via SM mediators.
 The reason being the heavy Higgs is produced on-shell and hence should leave an imprint of resonant production on the final state, the SM mediators responsible for direct electroweakino production on the other hand are always off-shell.
 In order to understand potential differences between the Standard Model (SM) mediated and the Higgs mediated production of the electorweakinos, in this section, we present several kinematic features for a few benchmark scenarios.
 We choose a fixed heavy Higgs mass at 800 GeV, and vary the masses of $\lsptwo$ and $\lspone$.
 We simulate the Higgs boson production, subsequent decays and hadronise the events using {\tt Pythia8}.
-We consider only gluon gluon fusion channel.
+We consider only gluon fusion channel.
 The heavy Higgs is decayed to $\lsptwo+\lspone$ using 100\% branching ratio.
 We further simulate decays of $\lsptwo$ to Z+$\lspone$ also using 100\% branching ratios, furthermore, Z is decayed only to electron and muon final states.
 The events are passed through {\tt Delphes}~\cite{deFavereau:2013fsa} using default ATLAS card and the resulting final state in dilepton + $\met$ is analysed.
-For all the distributions below, we choose events with exactly two leptons, less than equal to 2 jets in the final state with $p_T(j_1) > 30$ GeV, and $\met > 100$ GeV~\footnote{A discussion on the difference between parton level and detector level kinematic feature of $\met$ is described in Appendix~\ref{sec:appendixB}}.
+For all the distributions below, we choose events with exactly two leptons, less than equal to 2 jets in the final state with $p_T(j_1) > 30$ GeV, and $\met > 100$ GeV.